aegis-icons/aegis-icons/CONTRIBUTING.md

 - Don't use gradients, use solid colors.
 - Keep everything at 100% opacity, no blending etc.
 - Logo (a.k.a. foreground, fg) should use white (`#FFFFFF`).
-- If you find brand guideline that has documented brand colors ([example](https://brave.com/brave-branding-assets/) <sup>[[wayback machine]](https://web.archive.org/web/20200606124434/https://brave.com/brave-branding-assets/)</sup>), then go with that.
+- If you find brand guideline that has documented brand colors ([example](https://brave.com/brave-branding-assets/) <sup>[wayback machine](https://web.archive.org/web/20200606124434/https://brave.com/brave-branding-assets/)</sup>), then go with that.
 For background color, use primary brand color that has specifically said on the guideline or based on what color is used most.
 - If there's no guidelines and logo only has one color, use logo color as icon background.
   - For multi-color logos, pick the best looking or most used color.
-    - **Tip:** In Illustrator, if logo is using gradient, use [this method](http://miraimages.com/illustrator-gradient-colors-to-swatches/) <sup>[[wayback machine]](https://web.archive.org/web/20200606124113/http://miraimages.com/illustrator-gradient-colors-to-swatches/)</sup> to extract all the colors in the gradient to the swatches.
+    - **Tip:** In Illustrator, if logo is using gradient, use [this method](http://miraimages.com/illustrator-gradient-colors-to-swatches/) <sup>[wayback machine](https://web.archive.org/web/20200606124113/http://miraimages.com/illustrator-gradient-colors-to-swatches/)</sup> to extract all the colors in the gradient to the swatches.
 - If icon you're making is using dark background, you **have to make** `bg.var` icon version as well.
   - Or opposite, if background is too bright for white logo, then make `fg.var` icon version.
-- For generic icons, use background color `#607D8B` <sup><a href="#ftn2" id="ftn-sec2">[2]</a></sup> and white foreground.
+- For generic icons, use background color `#607D8B` [^2] and white foreground.
   - Templates `ai_template_generic.ait` & `svg_template_generic.svg` has correct background color set.

 ### bg.var & fg.var icons